-A. Group workshops will take place at least twice monthly for youth ages 14-21 held at two separate locations that are easily accessible by public transportation or at previously agreed upon safe other means such as the virtual platform.
-Feedback from youth must be solicited and surveys must be administered to obtain information on areas of identified interest or need related to workshop topics.
+- A. Group workshops will take place twice monthly for youth ages 14-18 held at two separate locations that are easily accessible by public transportation.
+Workshops will be held on the 2nd and 4th Wednesdays of each month from 4:30pm - 6:00pm, at a North County location and a Central/South County location. - 1.
+Feedback from youth must be solicited and quarterly surveys must be administered to obtain information on areas of identified interest or need related to workshop topics. - 2.
+An outline of proposed workshop topics and curriculum must be submitted to CFS at least one quarter in advance.

-- B. An outline of proposed workshop topics and curriculum must be submitted to CFS in advance. - C. An evidence-informed/research-informed pre- and post- assessment tool must be administered at each workshop to gauge the youth participant's learning and takeaway from each workshop. - D. Workshops will be interactive and engaging for the youth, including hands-on, experiential learning opportunities. - E. Workshop topics shall be appropriate for the target population's development and circumstances and shall focus on the 18 ILP service categories including: needs assessment, mentoring, education, post-secondary education, financial education, career/job guidance, employment/vocational training, money management, consumer skills, health care, room and board financial assistance, transitional housing, home management, parenting skills, interpersonal/social skills, other financial assistance, transportation, and other issuing of stipends or incentives.
+- 3. An evidence-informed/research-informed pre- and post- assessment tool must be administered at each workshop to gauge the youth participant's learning and takeaway from each workshop. - 4.
+Workshops will be interactive and engaging for the youth, including handson, experiential learning opportunities. - 5.
+Workshop topics shall be appropriate for the target population's developmental level and circumstances, and shall focus on the 18 ILP service categories including: needs assessment, mentoring, education, education post-secondary, financial education, career/job guidance, employment/vocational training, money management, consumer skills, health care, room and board financial assistance, transitional housing, home management, parenting skills, interpersonal/social skills, other financial assistance, transportation, and other issuing of stipends or incentives.
 Categories will be combined to form the following core sections: Life-Skills, Building Community (Networking), Education, and Employment.
-CLCP will conduct a series of workshops each quarter focusing on each unique section, over the course of the year. - F. Enrollment and attendance numbers shall not impact the scheduling/frequency of workshops.
+CLCP will conduct a series of workshops each quarter focusing on each unique section, over the course of the year. - 6.
+Enrollment and attendance numbers shall not impact the scheduling/frequency of workshops.
 Each youth in attendance will be afforded a meaningful workshop session and ILP services.
-Meals will be provided by CLCP at each in-person workshop. - G. For youth ages 16-18, the program must include strategies to prepare the youth to transition into adulthood such as assistance in obtaining a California identification card and/or driver's license, identifying and enrolling in driver's education and training program, preparing the youth for transitional housing, etc. - H. One-on-one mentoring/coaching sessions will be held separately for the youth ages 18-21 in extended foster care (AB12); - 1.
-The young-adult's feedback must be solicited in the development of the mentoring/coaching session topics.
+Meals will be provided by CLCP at each workshop. - 7.
+For youth ages 16-18, the program must include strategies to prepare the youth to transition into adulthood such as assistance in obtaining a California identification card and/or driver's license, identifying and enrolling in driver's education and training program, preparing the youth for transitional housing, etc. - B. One-on-one mentoring/coaching sessions will be held separately for the youth ages 18-21 in extended foster care (AB12). - The young-adult's feedback must be solicited in the development of the mentoring/coaching session topics.
 During the initial strengths and needs assessment, the CLCP case manager will review the young adult's TILP and request feedback on which goals they would like to prioritize and assist the young adult in development of an individualized plan. - 2.
-An evidence-informed/research-informed pre- and post- assessment tool must be administered at intake and termination of services to gauge the young-adult participant's learning of core independent living skills and competencies.
-This will be administered with each participant every six months by CLCP, and prior to exiting the program (whichever comes first).

-3. One-on-one mentoring/coaching session topics shall be appropriate for the target population development and circumstances and shall focus on the 18 ILP service categories including: needs assessment, mentoring, education, post-secondary education, financial education, career/job guidance, employment/vocational training, money management, consumer skills, health care, room and board financial assistance, transitional housing, home management, parenting skills, interpersonal/social skills, other financial assistance, transportation, and other issuing of stipends or incentives.
+An evidence-informed/research-informed pre- and post- assessment tool must be administered at intake to gauge the young-adult participant's learning of core independent living skills and competencies.
+This will be administered with each participant every 90 days by CLCP, and prior to exiting the program. - 3.
+One-on-one mentoring/coaching session topics shall be appropriate for the target populations' developmental level and circumstances and shall focus on the 18 ILP service categories including: needs assessment, mentoring, education, education post-secondary, financial education, career/job guidance, employment/vocational training, money management, consumer skills, healthcare, room and board financial assistance, transitional housing, home management, parenting skills, interpersonal/social skills, other financial assistance, transportation, and other issuing of stipends or incentives.